DieAntonie/eventstore-python/README.md

 Clone the repository, then take a look at the [tutorial](http://cqrs.nu/tutorial), which walks through the [sample application](https://github.com/edumentab/cqrs-starter-kit/tree/master/sample-app).

-You will need a C# compiler.
-The starter kit uses language features from C# 3, however the sample application uses ASP.NET MVC 4, which needs at least Visual Studio 2010.
+You will need a Python compiler.
+The starter kit uses language features from Python 3.6.

-You also need NUnit installed, and may need to correct the reference to it when first loading the project.

 You may also find our [DDD and CQRS FAQ](http://cqrs.nu/) useful.